Increasing Helsinki’s appeal

 Increasing attractiveness through maritime-urban culture

 Business Helsinki’s role is to ensure the development of Helsinki’s top maritime services and destinations.
-We strengthen business cooperation and provide opportunities for maritime experiments with a focus on opening and maintaining coastal routes, promoting the planning of the archipelago and shore areas and strengthening transport connections.
+We strengthen business cooperation and provide opportunities for maritime experiments.
+It's important that with a focus on opening and maintaining coastal routes, promoting the planning of the archipelago and shore areas and strengthening transport connections.

-Read more about the Helsinki Tourism and Events Programme 2022–2026(Link leads to external service).
+Read more about the Helsinki Tourism and Events Programme 2022–2026.